In silico methods in the safety assessment of chemicals

 • Introduction of descriptor’s group

-• Practical exercises – calculation of Lipinski descriptors and 2D descriptors using RDiK pakage
+• Practical exercises – calculation of Lipinski descriptors and 2D/3D descriptors using RDiK package.

-• Similarity analysis: Introduction to HCA and practical exercises
+• Similarity analysis: Introduction to HCA and PCA with practical exercises in KNIME

 Day 2.